NietoCurcio/JAMStack-project/README.md

 ## Rocketseat Ignite

 I studied this project during the ReactJS Ignite by [Rockeseat](https://www.rocketseat.com.br/), in 2022.
 I received the opportunity for a scholarship and I am very grateful for it.
 The original project lectured in the course uses [FaunaDB](https://fauna.com/), instead of [DynamoDB](https://aws.amazon.com/dynamodb/), I decided to use the Amazon Severless Database to learn how to use it and put personal touch in the project, since it also works very well for serverless applications.

-Quote from AWS:

-Serverless

-With DynamoDB, there are no servers to provision, patch, or manage, and no software to install, maintain, or operate.
-DynamoDB automatically scales tables to adjust for capacity and maintains performance with zero administration.
-Availability and fault tolerance are built in, eliminating the need to architect your applications for these capabilities.